 - Cultivating for non-personal use.
 Even if you are found cultivating six marijuana plants or less, you may still be charged with a marijuana crime if you do so for reasons other than your own, private use.
 This type of marijuana crime is considered a Class 1 misdemeanor and may be penalized with a fine of up to $5,000 and/or up to 18 months in jail.

 These are only a few of the many different types of marijuana crimes you may be charged with in Colorado.
 Penalties typically become even harsher the more marijuana is allegedly involved in the incident.

 Do not risk heavy fines, lengthy incarceration, and a permanent stain on your criminal record.
 If you have been arrested or charged with any type of marijuana crime, get in touch with a Colorado criminal defense lawyer as soon as possible.

-Jeff Weeden: A Tough Colorado Attorney with Experience in Marijuana Defense
+Jeff Weeden: A Tough Denver Attorney with Experience in Marijuana Defense

 Even crimes involving small amounts of marijuana can carry big consequences.
 Beyond fines and jail time, there’s the possibility of losing your driver’s license and other rights.
 Additionally, a conviction for any type of crime leaves a permanent mark on your criminal record, which can make it difficult for you to obtain employment, find housing, and even take out a loan.

 After being charged with a marijuana crime, you may be panicked and unsure of where to turn.
 If you want a powerful ally in this traumatic, potentially life-changing ordeal, your first move should be to contact Jeff Weeden.